 A vasectomy procedure is carried out as part of male sterilisation when a man decides he would no long like to have children and have sex without worrying about making his partner pregnant.
 Should his circumstances change at a later stage a vasectomy reversal procedure can always be done to make it possible to have children once again.

-Went the bladder empties muscle work to squeeze urine through the urethra.
+When the bladder empties muscles work to squeeze urine through the urethra.
 There are problems that can cause pain.
 The most common are urinary tract infection, cystitis and bladder cancer.
 You should initially consult your GP when suffering from any pain symptoms.

 Prostate assessment and treatment

 Over time the prostate grows naturally without any problems.
-In some cases this growth can impact the urethra and restrict the flow or urine.
+In some cases, this growth can impact the urethra and restrict the flow of urine.
 This condition is known as benign prostatic hyperplasia (BPH).
-At BMI Goring Hall Hospital we offer a comprehensive prostate assessment as well as the below treatments.
+At BMI Goring Hall Hospital, we offer a comprehensive prostate assessment as well as the below treatments.

 IPSS Score (International Prostate Symptom Score)

 PSA (blood test)